 Swangard has been the lead public address announcer at Historic Hayward Field for more than two decades, providing in-stadium commentary for the University of Oregon home meets and previous NCAA Championships.
 This past year Swangard completed an announcing “Triple Crown” as he called the 2016 IAAF World Indoor Championships, the IAAF U20 Championships in addition to the 2016 Rio Olympic Games.

 ABOUT THE USTFCCCA

-TrackTown USA, Inc. is a non-profit organization committed to setting a standard of excellence in the sports of track and field and running by hosting premier events, creating a supportive environment for elite athletic performances, improving facilities and inspiring the next generation of track and field athletes and fans.
-The company is responsible for organizing the 2014 IAAF World Junior Championships, the 2015 USA Track & Field Outdoor Championships, the 2016 IAAF World Indoor Championships, the 2016 U.S. Olympic Team Trials—Track & Field, and the 2021 IAAF World Championships.
+TrackTown USA, Inc. is a non-profit organization committed to setting a standard of excellence in the sports of track and field and running by hosting premier events, creating a supportive environment for elite athletic performances, improving facilities, being a leader in sustainability and inspiring the next generation of track and field athletes and fans.
+The organization is responsible for organizing the 2014 IAAF World Junior Championships, the 2015 USA Track & Field Outdoor Championships, the 2016 IAAF World Indoor Championships in Portland, the 2016 U.S. Olympic Team Trials—Track & Field and the 2021 IAAF World Track & Field Championships.